Excluding cosmetic surgeries on hyperbolic 3-manifolds: Common fillings of different parent manifolds

 \subsection{The procedure}

 Here, we describe a computer program that tests whether a pair of cusped hyperbolic manifolds $N_1$ and $N_2$ has any common Dehn fillings.
 The program takes $N_1$ and $N_2$ (or their names) as input, and produces as output a list of pairs of slopes $s_1$ on $N_1$ and $s_2$ on $N_2$.
 For each pair, the manifolds $N_1(s_1)$ and $N_2(s_2)$ are either certified as isometric, or are reported as undistinguished (hence, potentially homeomorphic).
 As with \refsec{ProcedureDescription}, our program is not guaranteed to succeed.
-However, as with that section, all computations apart from length spectra are rigorous.
-Thus any answer produced by the program is trustworthy provided that systoles are computed correctly to within 1\%.
+However, as with that section, all computations are rigorous.

 As the procedure described here is quite similar to that of \refsec{ProcedureDescription}, the description is somewhat more terse apart from Step 5, where new ideas are needed.